bitnami/readme-generator-for-helm/README.md

   "tags": {
-    "param": "@param",                           <-- Tag that indicates a parameter "section": "@section",                       <-- Tag that indicates a section "sectionDescStart": "@descriptionStart",     <-- Tag that indicates a section "sectionDescEnd": "@descriptionEnd",         <-- Tag that indicates a section "skip": "@skip",                             <-- Tag that indicates the object must be skipped "extra": "@extra"                            <-- Tag to add a description for an intermediate object },
+    "param": "@param",                           <-- Tag that indicates a parameter "section": "@section",                       <-- Tag that indicates a section "descriptionStart": "@descriptionStart",     <-- Tag that indicates a section "descriptionEnd": "@descriptionEnd",         <-- Tag that indicates a section "skip": "@skip",                             <-- Tag that indicates the object must be skipped "extra": "@extra"                            <-- Tag to add a description for an intermediate object },